-As of 31 December 2021, the Company has a total warehousing also been placed. area of 274,360 square meters, in the areas of IEAT and

-In addition, the Company also provides other services relating PAT and Eastern Seaboard Industrial Estate ("ESIE") which can be divided into open yard area of 46,880 square meters and warehouse of 227,480 square meters.
+As of 31 December 2022, the Company has a total warehousing also been placed. area of 276,258 square meters, in the areas of IEAT and PAT be divided into open yard area of 33,637 square meters and warehouse of 242,621 square meters.
 The warehouse is made up of concrete which is able to bear poducts weighted 4 tons per square meter.
 The Company also provides public utility, such as electricity system, water supply system and security system.
 Fire extinguishers and smoke detectors have